Skip to main content

 What is the difference between trailing drawdown and EOD drawdown?

-A trailing drawdown is a loss limit that follows your peak account equity upward — as your balance grows, the maximum loss floor rises with it, permanently reducing your available downside buffer.
+A trailing drawdown follows your peak account equity upward — as your balance grows, the maximum loss floor rises with it, permanently reducing your available downside buffer.
 If your account peaks at $51,200 on a $1,500 trailing drawdown, your new floor is $49,700, not the original $48,500.
-EOD drawdown is a specific type of trailing drawdown where the trailing calculation only updates at the close of each trading session rather than in real time during open positions.
-Under EOD rules, open profits during a live trade do not move the trailing floor until the day closes — giving you more freedom to let winning trades run without risking an intraday failure caused by unrealized gains that subsequently reverse.
+EOD drawdown only updates the trailing calculation at the close of each trading session, not in real time during open positions.
+Under EOD rules, open profits during a live trade do not move the trailing floor until the day closes — giving you more freedom to let winning trades run without an intraday failure caused by unrealized gains that subsequently reverse.

 What percentage of prop firm traders pass their evaluation?

 Published statistics vary by firm, but industry estimates consistently put the overall pass rate between 5% and 15% of all evaluation attempts.
-The exact number depends heavily on the instrument traded and the firm's specific rules — EOD vs intraday trailing drawdown being the single largest factor.
-The failure rate is not primarily caused by bad trading decisions.
-It is caused by traders using position sizing appropriate for a $50,000 account on what is mathematically a $1,500 or $2,500 risk account.
+The failure rate is not primarily caused by bad trading decisions — it is caused by traders using position sizing appropriate for a $50,000 account on what is mathematically a $1,500 or $2,500 risk account.
 Correct position sizing derived from the actual drawdown parameters rather than the headline account size is the single highest-leverage improvement most evaluation traders can make.

-How much capital do I need to trade a prop firm evaluation profitably?
+How much capital should I budget before starting a prop firm evaluation?

 Disclaimer